in a pleated dhoti and wearing a small headband with a figure of Avalokiteshvara,

 this White Tara is sparingly ornamented on her bared bosoms, with an archaic simplicity

 of an ascetic, her right hand is extended in wish granting gesture (Varada mudra),

 left hand raised in teaching gesture (Dhyana mudra ), and

-found in this Tara shrine suggests a strong
+various elements found in this Tara shrine confirmed the ultimate

 are twenty-one forms of Tara.
 The three most important forms are White Tara, Green

 Tara and Red Tara.
 Born from a compassionate tear of Avalokitesavara, she is a

 introduced into Tibet in the seventh century, and became a Vajrayana deity with

 the Indian Buddhism into Tibet through Padmasambhava.
 The Sanskrit name of White